sofa-framework/doc/40_Programming_with_SOFA/10_Start_coding/30_Optional_Features/30_Python_Data_wrapping.md

 }
 ```

-Getters are implemented to read attribute values from the DataFileName structure (fullPath and relativePath):
+Getters / Setters are implemented to read attribute values from the DataFileName structure (fullPath and relativePath):

 ```
 /// read accessor for fullPath